Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Introduction

 \section{Introduction}

-Since the early objections raised by Born \cite{MB1934}, the incompatibility between the requirement of full consistency with the restricted principle of relativity and the use of canonical quantization in modern field theories has been addressed on numerous occasions without yet reaching a definitive solution.
-The crux of the matter lies in that canonical quantization requires a Hamiltonian (or canonical) formulation of the theories and, as a consequence, implies a primacy of time as fundamental independent variable.
-This incompatibility is only apparent, naturally, since quantum field theories do describe relativistic phenomena.
-However, the covariance of such theories must be verified at each stage of their development by means of generally laborious demonstrations.
+Since the early objections raised by Born \cite{MB1934}, the incompatibility between the requirement of full consistency with the restricted principle of relativity and the use of canonical quantization in modern field theories has been addressed on numerous occasions without reaching yet a definitive solution.
+The crux of the matter lies in the fact that canonical quantization requires a Hamiltonian (or canonical) formulation of field theories and therefore implies a primacy of time as fundamental independent variable \cite{PD1927,WH1929}.
+This incompatibility is not fundamental: quantum field theories constructed through canonical quantization do describe relativistic phenomena; however, their covariance must be verified at every stage of construction, typically through laborious proofs.

-Constructing a Lorentz-covariant bilinear form that generalizes the Poisson bracket (\textsc{pb}) of classical mechanics when dealing with fields is another open question in theoretical physics that is closely related to the previous issue.
-In this regard, the studies done by Peierls \cite{RP1952} and by Marsden et al. \cite{JM1986} are of great significance, as they clearly illustrate that there is no unique or straightforward way to construct a \textsc{pb} with the aforementioned characteristics.
-Multiple proposals for Lorentz-covariant \textsc{pb}s have been published over the years for both classical and quantum fields (see, for example, \cite{RP1952,JM1986,MM1998,MM2001,VG2006,JS2008,AS2015,JC1991,YT1994} and references therein), indicating that no general consensus exists on this matter.
+Alternative quantization processes that avoid privileging time and thus yield quantum field theories in a manifestly Lorentz-covariant manner have been developed over the years.
+The functional (or path-integral) quantization process, for example, formulates quantum field theories in terms of integrals over field configurations using the action of the system as weight function \cite{RF1948,JS1951,JS1953}.
+Unlike the Hamiltonian function, the action is a Lorentz scalar, so functional quantization preserves covariance throughout the formulation of the theories.
+Moreover, the Faddeev–Popov procedure, Becchi–Rouet–Stora–Tyutin quantization, and the Batalin–Vilkovisky formalism provide systematic, manifestly Lorentz-covariant methods for quantizing gauge theories \cite{LF1967,CB1976,IB1981,IB1983}.
+The Haag–Kastler axiomatic framework, in which fields are defined as operator-valued distributions subject to conditions that include covariance, offers, at least in principle, another Lorentz-covariant route for formulating quantum field theories \cite{RH1964}.
+Yet, despite these alternatives, constructing a fully Lorentz-covariant canonical quantization process remains an open problem in theoretical physics.